RusFCode/RusFCode/README.md

 📫 How to reach me: filipperusso2000@gmail.com

-⚡ Fun fact: Rose are red, violet are blue, and you are currently reading this shit
+⚡ Fun fact: Rose are red, violet are blue, and you are currently reading this

 --> In the code right here, there are some references to personal path and documents on my pc so, don't copy-paste, or it won't work!